stencila/stencila/docs/steps/0000-steps.md

 # Creating a StEP

 StEPs are usually created for larger features or fixes.
 If you have a feature idea it worthwhile to discuss it on the [community forum](https://community.stenci.la/) before submitting.
-For smaller bugs please use [Github issues ](https://github.com/stencila/stencila/issues).
+For smaller bugs please use [Github issues](https://github.com/stencila/stencila/issues).
+If you're not sure, we're happy to chat about it on the [community forum](https://community.stenci.la/) - pop on over and say hi!

 ## Format